-Tara Reid is an accomplished teacher, choreographer, competitor and dancer.
+Tara Reid is a certified adjudicator and teacher, an accomplished choreographer, competitor and dancer.
 She had her first lesson at age 5, consistent lessons at age 8 and serious instruction beginning at age 13.
 Her primary instruction was with the O’Riada Academy of Irish Dance in Kansas City and supplementary instruction with the Reid School in Belfast, Northern Ireland.

 Tara finished her competitive career as an open champion with 3 consecutive years ranked in the top 25 at the North American Nationals and a four time World Qualifier.
 She has danced with many internationally known Irish Bands.
 Tara was invited to Las Vegas in September of 2006 to dance professionally with Sin è Ri Ra, the house band in the Nine Fine Irishmen at the New York New York Hotel and Casino.
 She still performs six nights a week with the band today.